tigerabrodi/dns-resolver/README.md

 `EINVAL` is an error code for invalid argument

-So we're sending an invalid argument to the `send` function.
+So we're sending an invalid argument using `send`.

-And it only happened when we were sending to an IpV6 address.
-Because we need to use udp6 sockets for IpV6 addresses.
+The problem was I was using Udp4 sockets for IPv6 addresses, which doesn't work.
+We have to use Udp6 addresses.

 # What is DNS?